fscek/moj-zet-app-guide/docs/index.md

   - This is purely for demonstration.
   - **Not** an actual ZET vehicle number (hopefully).

 > **Note:** A NTAG213 sample dump file has been omitted for security and privacy reasons.
-Please refer to the detailed NFC records analysis [below](#detailed-nfc-records-analysis) for more information.
+Please refer to the [*Detailed NFC Records Analysis* section below](#additional-technical-details--findings) for more information.
 > **Disclaimer:** This example file is shared solely to illustrate how the data might look or be structured.
 It **does not** represent an official ZET code and may not be recognised by **Moj ZET**.
 Use at your own risk, and always follow ZET's Terms & Conditions.

 ---